Student Employment at Yavapai College

 …may work a maximum of 25 hours per week, with exception to international students.
 Student employees with multiple student classified positions cannot exceed 25 hours a week with all positions combined.

-…that are employed both in a student classified position and regular part time classified position at Yavapai College cannot work more than 19.75 hours a week between both positions, more than 19 weeks of the fiscal year.
+…that are employed both in a student classified position and temporary part time classified position at Yavapai College cannot work more than 19.75 hours a week between both positions.

 … must be paid in accordance with federal, state, or local laws.
 The Fair Labor Standards Act of 1938, as amended, prohibits employers (including schools) from accepting voluntary services from any paid employee.